ismailceylan/restorm/README.md

-# Introduction
+# INTRODUCTION
 Restorm is a lightweight JavaScript library designed to streamline the process of handling RESTful services within client-side applications.
 With Restorm, we can easily model data on the client side and interact with RESTful APIs by adhering to predefined rules and conventions.

 This library simplifies the communication process between the client and server, abstracting away the complexities of HTTP requests and allowing developers to focus on building robust, scalable applications.
-Whether you're fetching data, creating new resources, or updating existing ones, Restorm provides a seamless interface for performing CRUD operations while ensuring compliance with RESTful principles.
+Whether you're fetching data, creating new resources, or updating existing ones, Restorm provides a well known interface for performing CRUD operations while ensuring compliance with RESTful principles.

 With its intuitive design and flexible configuration options, Restorm empowers developers to efficiently integrate RESTful services into their JavaScript applications, enhancing productivity and promoting best practices in web development.

-# Installation
+# INSTALLATION
 To install Restorm, you can use npm:

 ```
 npm install restorm
 ```

-# Initialization
+# INITIALIZATION

 Set up on `src/models`.